tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 an attacker could suppress PQC options and force peers to authenticate using the traditional certificate.

-PQC-only operation where traditional algorithms are completely removed eliminates this downgrade vector, but it is feasible only once relying parties enforce PQC–only authentication.
+PQC operation where traditional algorithms are completely removed eliminates this downgrade vector, but it is feasible only once relying parties enforce PQC–only authentication.